Kilonova-Catcher/KNC-Manual/doc/Recc_Software.md

 All dark frames must have the same exposure duration.

-A master offset will subtracted on all flat frames but no dark will be subtracted.
-Its effect have to be negligible (small duration during flat frame and cooled activated).
+A master offset will be subtracted on all flat frames but no dark will be subtracted.
+Its effect has to be negligible (small duration during flat frame and cooler activated).

 Flats may have different means and will be normalized from the first frame.